Do Tinder Messages Have Read Receipts to Tell When a Message Is Seen?

 A Final Word

-Tinder won’t tell your match that you’ve read their message.
-You also don’t know whether they read yours.
-Without read receipts, the pressure is lower, but responding quickly can help keep a conversation going.
+Tinder won’t always tell your match that you’ve read their message.
+You can purchase Read Receipts, but they will only work if the other party hasn’t turned off their Read Receipts.
+Plus, there’s no notification in the world (that’s been invented yet, at least) that will tell you why your match isn’t responding to your messages.
 There are a few simple ways to return a conversation to normal after it loses its spark.
 But if the person you’re messaging only responds very rarely, then usually (though not always), the best thing to do is to stop talking to them and concentrate on better matches instead.